o3de/o3de.org/content/docs/userguide/cinematics/cameras-positioning-blending.md

 ---
-description: ' Move a camera in the &trackview-editor; in &ALYlong;. '
+description: ' Move a camera in the <guilabel>Track View</guilabel> editor in Amazon Lumberyard. '
 title: Positioning a Camera
 ---
 # Positioning a Camera {#cinematics-cameras-positioning-blending}